loldruger/nginx-docker-ssl-template/README.md

 PGADMIN_DEFAULT_PASSWORD="example_password"
 ```

- 3. Deploy your services with this one command input
+ 3. **Deploy your services:**
  ```
  $ sh deploy.sh
  ```

-on your terminal. it will automatically set all the things up.
+on your terminal. it will automatically set up everything.

 if you get successful result but cannot access through your domain, `$ docker compose restart nginx` to reload `nginx service`

-# TroubleShooting
+# Troubleshooting
- 1. If you get an error at certbot phase, like `Certbot failed to authenticate some domains...
-Fetching <url> Connection refused`, Check if the file `/data/etc/letsencrypt/ssl-dhparams.pem` is 0 Bytes.
+ 1. If you encounter an error during the certbot phase, such as `Certbot failed to authenticate some domains...
+Fetching <url> Connection refused`, Verify that the file `/data/etc/letsencrypt/ssl-dhparams.pem` is not empty.
-if so, clean up your docker network and data files, then follow the second step of fitting MTU length.
+if it is, clean up your docker network and data files, then proceed with the second step below.

- 2. If you get troubles on internet connection in container, uncomment network set up bottom of the `docker-compose.yaml` file to fit the MTU length 1450 or else.
+ 2. If you get troubles on internet connection in container, uncomment the network configurations at the end of the `docker-compose.yaml` file, which set the MTU length to 1450 or another value.

+# Roadmap
+ 1. Support multi-repo configuration.
+ 2. Adopt `Ansible` to configure multiple host servers.
+ 3. Adopt `Jenkins` to build CI/CD pipeline
+ 4. Improve error handling and logging.